The Great Escape

 After lunch, why not indulge in a little retail therapy?
 A leisurely tour of the villages of Rappahannock will fill you (and your trunk) with some wonderfully unique home and body goods.
 First stop, Wild Roots Apothecary in Sperryville’s River District.
 Owner herbalist, Colleen O’Bryant, a self-proclaimed steward of plant medicine and sacred connection has established a flourishing herbal wellness business.
 The shop itself is a labyrinth of handcrafted herbal products ranging from beauty treatments to cold remedies to cocktail elixirs.

-You can also learn how to make your own elixirs in one of many classes offered at the apothecary (pre-registration required).
-From the moment you enter through the beautifully hand-painted front door, you will feel welcome.
-In cooler months, a wood stove heats this charming shop, serving double duty as a hot plate for freshly brewed herbal tea, warm and waiting to fill you with mountain-grown goodness.
-If you’d like to try out a cocktail made with one of Colleen’s delectable elixirs, stroll across the parking lot to Copper Fox Distillery.
+From there, stroll across the parking lot to Copper Fox Distillery.
 There you can enjoy a cocktail in a brightly painted Adirondack chair on the banks of the Thornton River and get a personal tour of one of Virginia’s favorite whiskey distilleries.

 A quick 5-minute jaunt and you will arrive in little Washington!
 We recommend you stop in R.H.
 Ballard Shop & Gallery.
-Beautiful French Jacquard table linens ($20 and up), fine gifts, women’s accessories, vintage items, tabletop, fine art, sculpture, and exotic rugs fill the shop.
+Beautiful French Jacquard table linens, fine gifts, women’s accessories, vintage items, tabletop, fine art, sculpture, and exotic rugs fill the shop.
 Owners, Joanie and Robert Ballard are always available with a beautiful and carefully curated gift.
 Downstairs from the shop, a fine art gallery mounts high-quality art exhibitions from regional and international artists.
 You’ll quickly see why Ballard’s was named one of the “Top 50 Shops in the South” by Southern Living Magazine.
-Looking for a mid-afternoon pick me up?
-Three doors down is Wines Loves Chocolate.
-This unique shop has set out to prove that wine does indeed go with chocolate … if you do it right.
-Their 20-minute pairing adventure will teach you how to achieve perfect Choco Vino pairings every time!
-If that’s not enough, they have a DIY Truffle Bar where you can build your own perfect box of chocolates.
-Grab an empty box and go!

 9. CHEF’S TABLE FOR 2, 7 P.M.

-If you’re looking for dinner, we recommend Three Blacksmiths, number eight in The Washington Post’s 2019 Fall Dining Guide.
+If you’re looking for dinner, we recommend Three Blacksmiths.
 Here they serve a fixed weekly dinner menu of local, seasonal, handcrafted foods.
 The dining area has an open hearth and kitchen; the comfortable seating, candlelight, and wood finishes make for an intimate dining experience.
 With just 20 seats every table is literally the chef’s table.
 The restaurant has only one seating time so relax, stay as long as you like.
-Reservations are required for the five-course prix fixe tasting menu ($138).
+Reservations are required for the five-course prix fixe tasting menu.
 Menu changes weekly to reflect the season and availability of local meats and produce.

 Sunday

 You’ll want to start your last day with a trip to Before & After.
 Fresh ground beans and expert barristers deliver outstanding coffee and tea, 8-3 daily.
-The espresso turmeric latte ($5) is a local favorite but running a close second is the masala chai ($4.75).
+The espresso turmeric latte is a local favorite but running a close second is the masala chai.
 Ready to break-fast?
-Try the breakfast burrito with local farm fresh eggs, seasoned pork, pico de gallo, black beans, pepper jack and cheddar cheese, all wrapped up in a warm tortilla.
+Try the breakfast burrito with eggs, seasoned pork, pico de gallo, black beans, pepper jack and cheddar cheese, all wrapped up in a warm tortilla.
 Enjoy your morning on one of the many porches of this historic 1873 building or alongside the gurgling Thornton River.
-At 9:30 AM make your way over to the grassy field at Headmaster’s Pub and there you will find a group of students warming up for Shaolin Staff Training taught by Stonewall Abbey Wellness c0-owner Gordon Wicks.
+At 9:30 AM make your way over to the grassy field at Headmaster’s Pub and there you will find a group of students warming up for Shaolin Staff Training taught by Stonewall Abbey Wellness co-owner Gordon Wicks.
 Join in the class for an invigorating and great opportunity to try your hand at martial arts.
-It’s hard than it looks!
+It’s harder than it looks!

 11. LUNCH, RAPPAHANNOCK-STYLE, NOON